vedderb/bldc/lispBM/README.md

 (event-enable "event-can-eid") ; Sends (signal-can-eid id data), where id is U32 and data is a list of i28 (event-enable "event-data-rx") ; Sends (signal-data-rx data), where data is a list of i28
 ```

+The CAN-frames arrive whenever data is received on the CAN-bus and data-rx is received for example when data is sent from a Qml-script in VESC Tool.

 ## How to update